 Her duties with EKARI include monitoring existing small community agriculture and livestock business groups as well as supporting new and existing entrepreneurs as they develop and grow.
 She will use her expertise and passion to help our beneficiaries and our surrounding community to become more independent and confident in their abilities.

 CHRISTOPHER LOTI, Youth Programs Coordinator

-Christopher will be managing EKARI’s Sponsor a Student Program and Complementary Student Programs.
+Christopher manages EKARI’s Sponsor a Student Program and Complementary Student Programs.
 Before working with EKARI, Christopher served as a secondary school teacher at Nzeru Independent Secondary School in Blantyre.
 He received a Bachelor of Arts in Education Degree from Mzuzu University, which he uses to compliment his passion to influence young minds.

 EKARI’s Student Board of Directors represents the ‘voice’ of our students.
 The Board is responsible for providing student feedback to our Malawi Board of Directors, assisting with program development, and encouraging all students to take advantage of their education.
 They also support our students’ emotional needs by advising our students regarding family and personal issues and by performing conflict resolution activities.
 In support of our Student Board of Directors, we created student appointments to further promote leadership skills among our students!
 Each of our Complementary Student Programs has a student leader who assists our In-Country Director with minor tasks.